Gym Design Health Safety Considerations

 8. Doors and Entrances: Ensure that entrances to the gym are accessible, with proper door clearances, automatic door openers, and accessible handles or hardware.

-9. Aisle Width: Maintain adequate aisle width between exercise equipment to allow for wheelchair maneuverability and clear passage.
+9. Aisle Width: Maintain adequate aisle width between exercise equipment for wheelchair maneuverability and clear passage.

 10. Flooring: Choose flooring materials that are slip-resistant and easy to navigate for individuals using mobility aids.